rakeshdyx/rakeshdyx/README.md

-- 👋 Hi, I’m @Rakesh
+- 👋 Hi, I’m Rakesh
-- 👀 I’m interested in TechScoop
+- 👀 I’m interested in Software Engineering, DevOps and Cloud
-- 🌱 I’m currently learning Statistics, AI&ML
-- 💞️ I’m looking to collaborate on Me
 - 📫 How to reach me -rakeshdyx@gmail.com

 <!---